ioid3-games/ioid3-qw/opengl2-readme.md

 # OpenGL2
 <insert ascii art here>

-OpenGL2 is an alternate renderer for ioquake3.
-It aims to implement modern features and technologies into the id tech 3 engine, but without sacrificing compatibility with existing Quake 3 mods.
+OpenGL2 is an alternate renderer for Quake Wars.
+It aims to implement modern features and technologies into the id tech 3 engine.

 -------------------------------------------------------------------------------
   FEATURES
 -------------------------------------------------------------------------------

-  - Compatible with most vanilla Quake 3 mods.
   - HDR Rendering, and support for HDR lightmaps
   - Tone mapping and auto-exposure.
   - Cascaded shadow maps.